CABARRUS COUNTY, NORTH CAROLINA

 Speculative Buildings and Leases.
 Construction of a new structure to attract an eligible Program user may also qualify for the Program.
 Such a Grant must begin with a tax year prior to the third year after construction is completed.
 The taxpayer must inform the Tax Assessor in writing which tax year begins the Grant Program.
 If a structure or personal property is to be leased, the lease term must exceed the length of the Grant period.
 In the event the building is not leased within three years of its completion date so long as it is maintained for lease, the speculative building may still qualify as a Program asset.
 Only one Grant may be awarded and the owner and lessee must agree in writing as to which will be eligible to receive the Grant.

 Section 4.
 PROGRAM RULES

-Although a Grant may be awarded by the BOC to an applicant, the Grant is not required to be paid until the applicant has fully complied with this Program and has executed a written agreement (“Agreement”) in a form satisfactory to County that sets forth the specific provisions relating to the Grant.
+Although a Grant may be awarded by the BOC to an applicant, the Grant is not required to be paid until the applicant has fully complied with this Program and has executed a written agreement (“Agreement”) in a form satisfactory to the County that sets forth the specific provisions relating to the Grant.

 The BOC reserves the right to waive one or more provisions of this Program, but any waiver must be approved by the BOC.

-The Agreement shall include with reasonable specificity a project site plan, any phasing, description of the project, projected new employment with job descriptions, description of the structures to be built, description of the personal property assets to be installed and any other data that would be relevant to comprehension of the scope and value of the project such that other assets, installed outside of those Grant eligible, are not commingled within the contemplated Grant.
+The Agreement shall include, with reasonable specificity, a project site plan, any phasing, description of the project, projected new employment with job descriptions, description of the structures to be built, description of the personal property assets to be installed and any other data that would be relevant to comprehension of the scope and value of the project such that other assets, installed outside of those Grant eligible, are not commingled within the contemplated Grant.

 The applicant must furnish proof satisfactory to the Tax Assessor or County Attorney of ownership of any of the assets subject to the Program.